History and Background

-Twenty years ago the South Bank area of London was bleak, unattractive, had few shops and restaurants, had a dying residential community and a weak local economy.
+Thirty years ago the South Bank area of London was bleak, unattractive, had few shops and restaurants, had a dying residential community and a weak local economy.
 Local residents mounted an extraordinary campaign leading to the purchase of 13 acres of derelict land, since developed into a thriving neighbourhood.
-Millions of people enjoy the South Bank riverside walkway, the green spaces of Bernie Spain Gardens, and the design shops, galleries, restaurants, cafes and bars at Oxo Tower Wharf and Gabriel's Wharf.
-An extensive community leisure programme is also run from Coin Street neighbourhood centre and Colombo Street community and sports centre.
+Millions of people enjoy the South Bank Riverside Walkway, the green spaces of Bernie Spain Gardens, and the design shops, galleries, restaurants, cafes and bars at Oxo Tower Wharf and Gabriel’s Wharf.
+An extensive community leisure programme is also run from Coin Street neighbourhood centre and Colombo Centre.

 A large bend in the River Thames places the South Bank area in the heart of London, midway between the City and the West End.